tushar-rishav/balert/README.md

 ```
 ### TO DO
-- Run the script periodically.
+- Add the script to cron
 - Add the script as startup application